 Poe touches Alan and says “Foster” Blackwood smiles sardonically, “The night of the dead has claimed another victim.”

 Blackwood coldly takes money from Foster’s wallet and says, “I’m sorry but I have to collect my wager…now we’ll leave…come Poe I will arrange to have him buried in the cemetery there.”

 Poe turns and looks sadly at Foster.
 He remarks, ” When I finally write this story….I”m afraid they’ll say it’s unbelievable.”

 The 2 men get into the carriage and pull away.
-We see Alan’s body in broad day light, hanging from the iron gate.
+We see Alan’s body in broad daylight, hanging from the iron gate.
 It is a chilling moment.

-The camera lowers passed Alan’s body down to the leaves on the ground and we hear Elisabeth’s voice remote from somewhere in the daylight shadow, “You have stayed with me Alan.”
+The camera lowers passed Alan’s body down to the leaves on the ground and we hear Elisabeth’s voice remote from somewhere in the daylight shadow, “You have stayed with me, Alan.”
 Then Alan’s voice answers her.

-“Yes Elisabeth.”
-A beautifully romantic melody plays as the camera rises to the sunlit sky poking through the tree tops.
+“Yes, Elisabeth.”
+A beautifully romantic melody plays as the camera rises to the sunlit sky poking through the treetops.
 The night of the dead is over and the lovers remain together.
 United at last, in death.

 The camera pauses on the burning hazy light of the sky.
-The theme of the waltz has now morphed into a triumverant melody rejoicing in the culmination of their union.
+The theme of the waltz has now morphed into a triumvirate melody rejoicing in the culmination of their union.
 Abruptly the music turns ominous again, as we know the next year will bring yet another wager, yet another victim.

-FINE comes onto the screen.
+FINE?.
 The nightmare continues.